Menu

 It's to their benefit that they can handle themselves in and out of water considering the following...

-2. They spend two-thirds of the year at sea
+2. They spend most of the year at sea

-Indeed, puffins spend 8 months of the year far from land, bobbing around the cold sea and hunting for fish.
-In fact, they only come to land to mate and nest.
+Puffins spend 8 months of the year far from land, bobbing on the sea and diving to hunt for fish.
+In fact, they only come ashore to mate and nest.

 Their return to nesting grounds generally takes place in mid-April each year.
 They then depart for another winter at sea by the end of August.

 What's interesting is that puffins mate for life but don't necessarily spend their time at sea with their partner.
 Instead, mating pairs reunite at their usual nesting grounds each spring.
-They make adorable baby puffins and share child-rearing responsibilities for a few months before going their separate ways once more.
+Puffin chicks are known as pufflings, and the parents share child-rearing responsibilities for a few months before going their separate ways once more.

-When they are on land, they nest in burrows that stretch just shy of a metre underground.
+They nest in burrows that stretch about a metre underground.

 Nesting spots include the coasts of Iceland, Greenland, Norway, Scotland and Ireland.
 In fact, the Cliffs of Moher on the Irish coast are a Special Protected Area for seabirds because so many colonies summer there.